qchen-fdii-cardc/wtd-dsl/Readme.md

 D = \frac{4A}{C}
 $$

-For any intersection, a two dimensional shape can be defined as the flow area.
+For any intersection, a two dimensional shape can be defined as the flow area, usually circle, rectangle, square, or octagon (often referred as cutted rectangle).
 For the concern of wind tunnel design, the area of the shape, the hydraulic diameter are the two things that matter.

 Only when we consider the pressure loss of pipe component, actual shape of intersection do matters, where a shape coefficient can be defined to express anomolic feature that the shape can affect energy loss when flow through the intersection.